 Visit IRS.gov/payments to view all your options.

-If you do not pay the correct amount of estimated taxes during the tax year, you may have to pay a penalty.
-The penalty applies to late payments as well.
-To determine whether you have to pay a penalty, complete Form 2210.
+If you do not pay the correct amount of estimated taxes by the IRS due dates during the tax year, you may have to pay a penalty - even if you're due for a refund when you file your income tax return.
+See IRS "Underpayment of estimated tax".

-The IRS typically waives the penalty under special circumstances, including taxpayers who have been affected by a casualty or natural disaster (see “Waiver of Penalty” for more details).
+The IRS typically waives the penalty under special circumstances, including taxpayers who have been affected by a casualty or natural disaster (see “Waiver of Penalty” in Form 2210 for more details).

 Saving for taxes is something you rarely have to think about when an employer does it for you through withholding.

-Paying estimated taxes, on the other hand, requires discipline because you have to remember to save a portion of your pay periodically so that you can make your payments to the IRS on time.
+However, paying estimated taxes yourself requires discipline because you have to remember to save a portion of your pay periodically so that you can make your payments to the IRS on time.

 This is especially true for those who are self-employed.
 You can’t get too excited every time you get a big check from a client.
-Remember, not all of that money is yours to keep – Uncle Sam still has to take a cut.
+Remember, a portion of that will have to go toward your estimated tax payments.

-Want to save yourself some heartache when estimated payments are due?
-Consider getting into the habit of putting a portion of your self-employed income into a savings account each month (or whenever you get paid) for tax purposes.
-It’s also a good idea to consult with a tax professional to determine how much you should be setting aside.
+To help you stay on top of your obligations, consider getting into the habit of putting a portion of your self-employed income into a savings account each month (or whenever you get paid) for tax purposes.
+You may want to consult with a tax professional if you need help figuring out how much you should be setting aside.

-We know saving for and paying taxes is no fun.
-But with a little planning and discipline, making estimated tax payments won’t always inspire dread.
+We know saving for taxes is not exactly fun.
+But with a little planning, making estimated tax payments won’t always have to inspire dread.

 This article is for informational purposes only and is not a substitute for individualized professional tax advice.
 Individuals should consult their own tax advisor for matters specific to their own taxes.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA and Goldman Sachs & Co.
 LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates.
 Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.